The Photographers Guide to Buying a Tripod-New

 However, if the tripod has an integrated head, please check that any posted tripod heights do not include the head.
 If the posted height includes the head, do not subtract the second line.
 Simply use the ground to eye level height.
 Now add at least 6″ to this number for a cushion.
 (Note I am not talking about my actual height, just the height to my eyes).

 Lastly, be sure when you shop for tripods that the listed height does not include the center column being extended.
-Center columns are never as stable as the three tripod legs and we only want to use heights to the base of all three legs.
+Center columns are never as stable as the three tripod legs and we only want to use heights from the ground to the top of the base of all three legs.

 Tripods Sold with Heads vary greatly from flimsy models that are difficult to use to reasonably good tripods with heads that can be changed out.
 The main benefit of these tripods is that they usually cost less than having to buy a tripod and head separately.